creativescala/creative-scala/src/pages/generative/exercises.md

 ### Scatter Plots

-In this exercise we'll implement scatter plots as in [@fig:generative:distributions].
+In this exercise we'll implement scatter plots as in @:fref(generative:distributions).
 Experiment with different distributions (trying creating your own distributions by transforming ones defined on `Random`).

 There are three main components of a scatter plot: